 - Is the access road and/or parking area passable/accessible (Yes or No): Are there fallen trees or debris blocking access?
-Are there significant erosion gullies present?
-Are gate and lock functioning? - Maintenance required: Do portions need to be stabilized with aggregate?
+Are there significant erosion gullies present? - Are the gates and locks functioning?
+(Yes or No): Does the key and lock work?
+Does the gate open?
+Has the gate or lock been damaged? - Does the fence need maintenance?
+(Yes or No): Has the fence been damaged? - Maintenance required: Do portions of the access road need to be stabilized with aggregate?
 If so, identify area on Site Schematic.
 Is machinery required to remove debris?
+Does the lock or gate need to be replaced?
+Do any of the rails of the fence need replaced?